ppomes/myanon/README.md

 See [full build instructions](#installation-from-sources) below for per-distro packages and more options.

-### Building from source (Rust)
+### Building from source (Rust — vibe-coding experiment)

-An alternative Rust implementation is available in the `rust/` directory.
-It produces identical output to the C version and requires only a Rust toolchain (no flex/bison/autotools).
+An alternative Rust implementation is available in the `rust/` directory, created entirely through vibe-coding with Claude Code.
+It produces identical output to the C version and passes all 14 tests, requiring only a Rust toolchain (no flex/bison/autotools).

 ```
 cd rust
+cargo build --release                   # Without Python support
-cargo build --release
+cargo build --release --features python # With Python support (requires python3-dev)
 ```

 The binary is at `rust/target/release/myanon`.
 Usage is the same as the C version.
-Python support (`pydef`) is not yet available in the Rust build.

 ## Configuration